How to Choose a Room Color Scheme

 Coming up with room color ideas depends on the mood or feeling you’re trying to create.

-- Active colors, such as yellow and red, invigorate a room and can make large rooms look warmer and more inviting.
-They work well for offices or kitchens.
+- Active colors, such as yellow and red, invigorate a room.
+They can make large rooms look warmer and more inviting.
+Active colors work well for offices or kitchens.

-- Passive colors, like blue, green and purple, create a calm atmosphere and make dark or small rooms seem more spacious and airy.
-They are good colors for a bedroom or hallway.
+- Passive colors, like blue, green and purple, create a calm atmosphere.
+They can make dark or small rooms seem more spacious and airy.
+Passive colors are good for a bedroom or hallway.

-Tip: Blue is a favorite interior paint color.
-Blue and green color schemes tend to create spaces that feel relaxing.
+Tip: Blue and green color schemes tend to create spaces that feel relaxing.

 Types of Color Schemes

-Tip: Rather than paint, center your color schems around a favorite large piece in your room such as a wallpaper or a rug.
+Tip: Consider centering your color scheme around a favorite inspiration in your room such as a wallpaper or a rug.

 Unifying Monochromatic Colors